How to deal with negative triggers

 • Safety

-Dr. Reynolds recommends to choose three unmet needs from this list.
-These unmet needs, when combined together, are your emotional trigger.
+Dr. Reynolds recommends choosing three unmet needs from this list.
+These unmet needs, when combined together, form an equation which results in your negative emotional trigger.

 3. Shift your emotional state

-Now that you’ve recognised your emotional state and analysed the emotional trigger, you can actively shift your emotional state.
-This step is about choosing to feel something different.
+Now that you’ve recognised your emotional state and analyzed the trigger, you can actively shift your emotional state by regulating your nervous system.
+Remember the gap between stimulus and response?
+The third step is about exploring this space with curiosity and self-compassion.

-Depending on where you are, you can use one of the following exercises to effectively change your mood:
+Depending on where you are, you can use one of the following exercises to effectively regulate your emotions:

-It may sound cheesy, but it boils down to one belief: that you’re not in control of these stressful external events, but you can be in control of your emotions.
+It may sound cheesy, but it does boil down to one belief: that even though you’re not in control of these stressful external events, you can regulate your emotions.
+Even if you don’t apply the exact techniques outlined above, this belief is in itself powerful enough to help you manage those negative triggers.

 Join 80,000 mindful makers!